web-platform-tests/rfcs/rfcs/reftest_ready.md

 ## Details

 Reftests which want to check for behaviour in the face of dynamic changes need to know when those changes can be made with a complete initial state.
 This corresponds to the time that a screenshot would be taken in the case that the `reftest-wait` attribute is not present.
-Firing an event at this time allows the test to schedule dynamic changes and then remove the `reftest-wait` attribute to triger a screenshot without concern that the changes are batched into the intial render.
+Firing an event at this time allows the test to schedule dynamic changes and then remove the `reftest-wait` attribute to trigger a screenshot without concern that the changes are batched into the intial render.

 The detailed steps for running a reftest with this addition are as follows: